imsweb/pub.tools/README.md

 Citations are based on a standard defined by PubMed https://www.ncbi.nlm.nih.gov/books/NBK7256/.
 For some publication types, passing the italicize parameter with a True value will return HTML with italic tagged journals or conference names.

+## Journals

+The journals module uses the PMC source file https://www.ncbi.nlm.nih.gov/pmc/journals/?format=csv to construct a library of